Harrygithubportfolio/aws-monitor-dashboard/README.md

  Deploy the application on AWS Elastic Beanstalk or Lightsail.

-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
-Create a new branch:

-git checkout -b feature-name
-Commit your changes:

-git commit -m "Add feature-name"
-Push to the branch:

-git push origin feature-name
-Open a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.